 Never send money to a personal account when booking your gorilla permit or tour.
 All genuine Tour companies have a bank account.
 This will help you follow up in case you ever need to.
-All Tour operators must give you an option of paying by credit card.
-Most companies in East Africa use the Pesapal online system or something similar.

 Gorilla trekking is carried out throughout the year.
 However the low season for tourism is during the months of March to April and the beginning of May or November.
 Those are the months were acquiring gorilla permits is easy.
 You cannot count on getting a gorilla permit in the other months (peak season) unless you book your safari in advance.
 You can read our article about how to choose an easier gorilla group to trek.